Jackie Bezos: Adult life

 After graduating from high school, Jacklyn worked as a secretary, earning $190 a month, and left her parents' home to rent an apartment, living with Jeff.
 She worked days and attended night school, taking Jeff to the classes.

 Jacklyn met Cuban refugee Miguel Bezos at night school, later marrying him.
 Miguel Bezos, with Jorgensen's support, adopted Jeff.
 Jacklyn and Miguel Bezos relocated, bringing Jeff with them.
 They asked Jorgensen to discontinue contact, to which he agreed, relinquishing custody.
 The three moved to Houston, Texas.
 Bezos gave birth to daughter Christina and then son Mark.

-Twenty years after starting, Bezos graduated from Saint Elizabeth University at the age of 40.
+Twenty years after starting, Jacklyn graduated from Saint Elizabeth University at the age of 40.

 In 1995, Jacklyn and Miguel loaned Jeff to start Amazon.com, giving them both 6% equity.
 Later they relocated to Florida.

 Bezos was, along with her husband, a co-founder of, and a major donor to, the Bezos Family Foundation.
 Through the foundation, they donated $710.5 million to the Fred Hutchinson Cancer Center.
 For more than 20 years, Jacklyn Bezos served as president of the foundation, before this position was handed over to John E. Deasy in 2023.

-Later life, death and legacy
+Later life and death

 In 2020, Bezos was diagnosed with Lewy body dementia, a progressive neurological disorder.
 She continued to be involved with philanthropic work through the Bezos Family Foundation, focusing on early learning programs such as Vroom and the Bezos Scholars Program, as well as funding medical research and community healthcare initiatives, including large-scale donations to the Fred Hutchinson Cancer Center in Seattle to advance immunotherapy treatments.

 Bezos died at her home in Miami on August 14, 2025, at the age of 78.